-Yogis and traditional medicine practitioners use this herb to reduce your stress level, promote relaxation.
+Yogis and traditional medicine practitioners use this herb to reduce your stress level and promote relaxation.
 Moreover, peppermint is beneficial to the digestive system.
-It is helpful to relieve your stress caused by stomach problems.
+It is helpful to relieve the stress caused by stomach problems.

-Peppermint tea helps to relax your muscles and relieve tension, headaches caused by stress and anxiety.
+Peppermint tea helps to relax your muscles and relieve tension, and headaches caused by stress, and anxiety.
 Inhale the smell of a warm mug of peppermint tea and see the result.
 Also, it is a natural source of energy booster that offers you calmness and balance every day.

 How to prepare:

-Use fresh or dried peppermint leaves to make your energy drink instead of teabags.
-Teabags can include filers and broken leaves, and lack of other beneficial compounds.
+Use fresh or dried peppermint leaves to make your energy drink instead of tea bags.
+Teabags can include filers and broken leaves and lack other beneficial compounds.

-Take 1 or 2 tablespoon peppermint tea and mix with every cup of warm water.
+Take 1 or 2 tablespoons of peppermint tea and mix with every cup of warm water.
 Steep for 2-3 minutes, and your drink is ready.
 Morning is the best time to consume this healthy drink and boost your mood throughout the whole day to raise your spirits.

 You can also add other plants in the mint family, such as chocolate mint and Nana mint, to increase its flavor.
 But a pregnant woman should stay away from drinking it as it may increase the chance of miscarriage.

 It is a common soothing herb and is another excellent way to reduce your stress and anxiety relief.
 Lemon balm tea has a pleasant lemon smell, and also contains rosmarinic acid.
 Specifically, it helps to stimulate GABA receptors in the brain.